Fui Vakapuna: Cincinnati Bengals

 His attempt to make the Bengals' roster was chronicled on the HBO series Hard Knocks: Training Camp with the Cincinnati Bengals.
 Vakapuna was released by the Bengals after the preseason and signed to the Arizona Cardinals practice squad.
 On November 3, 2009 the Bengals re-signed him to their 53-man roster.

 New York Jets

 Vakapuna was signed by the New York Jets on May 23, 2012.
 He was waived with an injury settlement on August 1, 2012.

-Personal
+Personal life

-He is a member of the Church of Jesus Christ of Latter-day Saints; he served a mission in the Carlsbad, California area from 2004 until early spring 2006.
-Vakapuna is a cousin to former Vikings Fullback Naufahu Tahi.
-Vakapuna married Leonne Hunkin on July 11, 2009.
+He is a member of the Church of Jesus Christ of Latter-day Saints.
+He served a mission in the Carlsbad, California area from 2004 until early spring 2006.
+Vakapuna is a cousin to former Vikings fullback Naufahu Tahi and his father-in-law was American Samoa's governor Eni Faleomavaega.
+Vakapuna married his wife on July 11, 2009.

-Vakapuna has served as the Assistant to the Athletic Director for Student Services at Brigham Young University after his playing days concluded beginning in 2013.
+Vakapuna has served as the Assistant to the Athletic Director for Student Services at Brigham Young University beginning in 2013.